The following is a post from Jackie of Blessings Overflowing.

-When I go shopping for clothes it always amazes me how expensive blue jeans are that have holes in them.
-If I want holes in my blue jeans all I need to do is let my boys wear them for a few days.
-They are always getting holes in their jeans, especially in the knee area.
+When I shop for clothes it always amazes me how expensive jeans are that have holes already in them.
+If I want holes in blue jeans all I need to do is let my boys wear them for a few days.
+They are always ripping their jeans and putting holes in the knee.

 Today I am going to share 3 ways that you can mend a pair of blue jeans that have holes in them.
-Even if you are thinking, “I don’t know how to sew,” I would encourage you to scroll down and check out these ideas because not all of them require the use of a sewing machine.
+Even if you are thinking, “I don’t know how to sew,” keep reading.
+You don’t have to sew to repair jeans.

 1. Iron-On Patches